wombleton/gitlaw-nz/acts/C/Courts Security Act 1999.md

     *   (b) a person who is helping a court security officer to exercise any such power or duty.

-    (2) A person who commits an offence against this section is liable on summary conviction by a court presided over by a District Court Judge or 2 or more justices to a fine not exceeding $300 or to imprisonment for a term not exceeding 3 months.
+    (2) A person who commits an offence against this section is liable on conviction by a court presided over by a District Court Judge or 2 or more justices to a fine not exceeding $300 or to imprisonment for a term not exceeding 3 months.

     Compare: 1957 No 87 [s 192(9)][76]

+    Section 30(2): amended, on 1 July 2013, by [section 413][77] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Immunities